 Dr. Izabella Wentz says

 Daisy – Great question!
-I generally recommend taking selenium on an empty stomach along with Vitamin E, 30 minutes to one hour away from thyroid medications.
+I generally recommend taking selenium with food along with Vitamin E, 30 minutes to one hour away from thyroid medications.